S2E/s2e-old/docs/Howtos/Concolic.rst

 S2E invokes the constraint solver when selecting a new state to run.
-Since all states result from a speculative fork, it is necessary to check whether that state is actually feasible before running it.
-For that, S2E invokes the constraint solver to compute the concrete inputs that would cause execution to reach that state.
+Since all states result from speculative forks, it is necessary to check whether the states are actually feasible before running them.
+For that, S2E invokes the constraint solver to compute the concrete inputs that would allow execution to reach that state.
 If the solver fails to find the inputs, S2E discards the state.
 Otherwise, S2E uses the computed concrete inputs to resume concolic execution.